Skip to main content

 2. The Chief Investment Officer shall establish and implement procedures to:

-1. Invest General Pool funds, primarily within the Liquidity and Core portfolios, in a manner which satisfies minimum requirements for weekly liquidity and contingency funding needs.
+1. Invest General Pool funds, primarily within the Working Capital and Core portfolios, in a manner which satisfies minimum requirements for weekly liquidity and contingency funding needs.

 2. Maintain appropriate reserves within the General Pool to mitigate drawdown risk based on the level of projected risk within the General Pool, modeled in consultation with the University's Investment Consultant, allowing the University to better manage through periods of market volatility.